curl/everything-curl/usingcurl-scpsftp.md

 operation because it cannot trust that the server is the right one.
 Once the correct hash exists in `known_hosts` curl can perform transfers.

-To force curl to skip checking and obeying to the the `known_hosts` file, you can use the `-k / --insecure` command-line option.
+To force curl to skip checking and obeying to the `known_hosts` file, you can use the `-k / --insecure` command-line option.
 You must use this option with extreme care since it makes it possible for man-in-the-middle attacks not to be detected.